-Note: for the avoidance of doubt, the calculation of Teaching Duties for the purposes of the teacher work plan will be based on the definition of Teaching Duties in Schedule 1.
+Note: for the avoidance of doubt, the calculation of Teaching Delivery for the purposes of the teacher work plan will be based on the definition of Teaching Delivery in Schedule 1.

-- 14.1 Line managers, in consultation with Employees, will be responsible for the appropriate and equitable distribution of workload within their management units. - 14.2 The Parties agree that workloads will be regulated to ensure that Employees do not have excessive or unreasonable workloads.
+- 14.1 This clause does not apply to Casual Employees. - 14.2 Line managers, in consultation with Employees, will be responsible for the appropriate and equitable distribution of workload within their management units. - 14.3 The Parties agree that workloads will be regulated to ensure that Employees do not have excessive or unreasonable workloads. - 14.4 Teacher work plans will be subject to an annual approach by line managers in consultation with individual Employees, with adjustment and review throughout each calendar year as required.
+Teacher work plans will reflect a fair, transparent and equitable workload in accordance with the provisions of this Agreement, particularly clause 13.